bitcart/bitcart-docs/guides/transaction-speed.md

 First of all, transaction speed applies only to on-chain invoices.
 All lightning invoices are instantly marked as complete.

-To understand why transaction speed setting is needed, you need to understand the invoice statuses in BitcartCC:
+To understand why transaction speed setting is needed, you need to understand the invoice statuses in Bitcart:

 When invoice has just been created, it has `pending` status.